 Length of Inpatient Eating Disorder Treatment

 One important factor in deciding on eating disorder treatment centers is figuring out the length of time you will be in inpatient care.
-The length of your stay in inpatient eating disorder treatment varies but usually falls somewhere between thirty days to a few months.
+The length of your stay at an inpatient eating disorder facility will vary but usually falls between thirty days to a few months.

-When arriving at the center, it is important to ask the treatment team about length, therapy offerings, and residential setups to determine if it is the right fit.
+When arriving at an eating disorder treatment center, it is important to ask the treatment team about length, therapy offerings, and residential setups to determine if it is the right fit.